PeterStos/java-exercices/README.md

 # java-exercices

-Group of Java exercises __in development__ to work like a simple portfolio.
+Group of Java exercises developed and submitted to Ryerson.